roob-p/GamepadToKeyboard/docs/README.md

 <br>

 ## 〰️ Vibration feature
-- Joynix lets you create customizable vibration effects for every button.
+- GamepadToKeyboard lets you create customizable vibration effects for every button.
 - Three different vibration modes are available:
    - `Hold`: vibration continues while the button is held down.
    - `Single`: send a single vibration each time the button is pressed (duration can be configured in ms using `SingleDuration` variable).